Karen Grant: Character in early episodes

-Karen Grant only appears briefly in the first episode, after she, brother Damon and their friends escape number 8 when Paul Collins opens the front door; her appearance is brief and uncredited, as she only has one line.
-Later in the episode Bobby is seen to be shouting at her through the bathroom door.
+Karen Grant debuts in the series' second episode.
 16-year-old Karen represented youth subculture and was moody, keeping herself apart from her parents.
 Karen had a boyfriend, Duanne, in the early episodes, whom Bobby and Sheila thoroughly disapproved of.

 Karen is close in age to younger brother Damon.
 The two have a love-hate relationship, often engaging in arguments.
 At the same time, however, they are often allies in rebelling against Sheila's staunch Catholic upbringing (refusing to go to church with her, for example).
 As Karen became a more settled character, she often tried to calm hot-headed Damon.

 Karen's elder brother Barry was fairly protective of her, even beating up Duanne after he tried to force Karen to have sex with him (something Barry was later stabbed for).
 Barry also obtained contraception for Karen behind her mother's back.

 In early episodes Karen had a typical adolescent awkward relationship with both her parents.
 After Sheila's rape, when their marriage became strained, she mediated between them.